H3llKa1ser/IT-and-Security-101/Networking/Network Topologies.md

 #### 1) The central piece is a single point of failure

+# Topology Concepts

-# Unicast, Multicast and Broadcast
+## Unicast, Multicast and Broadcast

 ### Unicast: Send a packet to one person